Romi-776/Book-Review/README.md

-# Book-Review
+# Project 1

-CS50 WEB 2nd Project of a Web App for Book Review
+Web Programming with Python and JavaScript